Skip to content

 1. Create replication slot (captures consistent snapshot point)

-2. COPY all rows from table to destination
+2. COPY all rows from the table

 3. Start streaming changes from the snapshot point